ices-tools-dev/FisheriesAdvice/README.md

 * Challenges: kWh not available, therefore it must be presented in kW days.
 Actual kW days at sea is not reported for many countries,
 * Workload:
 * Format/presentation notes/suggestions:
 * Status: Done, but graph looks off, compared to what is already in the advice draft.
+Uploaded to SharePoint & Github.

 Figure 3.
 ICES official landings by species groups within the Celtic Seas ecoregion, 2006-2013.